-Your gym, running, cycling, or even at-home workout sessions get ruined when you have to constantly adjust your pants for avoiding wedgies.
-And let’s not even talk about how embarrassing that is to do in public.
+Wedgies are a problem that haunts most physically active people.
+Gym, running, or at-home workout sessions get ruined when you constantly have to adjust your pants.
+And let’s not even talk about how embarrassing it is to do that in public.

 How to Prevent Wedgies When Working Out for Women?